wxiaoguang/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 ### The "Router" logger

+The Router logger has been substantially changed in v1.16.
+The old router logger is still available as `router_v1` (see below) but it is deprecated and will be removed at some point.

-You can disable Router log by setting `DISABLE_ROUTER_LOG`.
+You can disable Router log by setting `DISABLE_ROUTER_LOG` or setting all of its sublogger configurations to `none`.

-You can configure the outputs of this router log by setting the `ROUTER` value in the `[log]` section of the configuration. `ROUTER` will default to `console` if unset.
-The Gitea Router logs at the `Info` level by default, but this can be changed if desired by setting the `ROUTER_LOG_LEVEL` value.
+You can configure the outputs of this router log by setting the `ROUTER` value in the `[log]` section of the configuration. `ROUTER` will default to `console` if unset and will default to same level as main logger.

-Please note, setting the `LEVEL` of this logger to a level above `ROUTER_LOG_LEVEL` will result in no router logs.

-You can control the output format by setting a log handler to `ROUTER_LOG_HANDLER`.
-Now Gitea has two log handlers:
-* `router_logger_v1` is the default handler for Gitea before 1.16
-* `router_logger_v2` is the default handler for Gitea from 1.16, it's more meaningful and friendly.
+The router logger will log various things at different levels:

+- `started` messages will be logged at DEBUG level
+- `slow` routers will be logged at WARN
+- `polling`/`completed` routers will be logged at INFO
+- `failed` routers will be logged at WARN

+The logging level for the router will default to that of the main configuration.
+Set `[log.<mode>.router]` `LEVEL` to change this.

-If you have applications depending on the log format (eg: fail2ban), please make sure you use the correct log handler and log format.
+If you have applications depending on the log format (eg: fail2ban), please update your configuration or use the old logger.

 Each output sublogger for this logger is configured in `[log.sublogger.router]` sections.
 There are certain default values